teksi/wastewater/docs/en/user-guide/How-To/index.rst

 .. figure:: images/default_values_organisation_obj_id_selection.png

+.. note:: If you do not have any organisations you first have to import them with the :ref:`wizard` chapter

 For the second warning, please contact your TEKSI system administrator

 .. warning:: CRITICAL: Error OID prefix set to 'ch000000'.
 Database not safe for production.